Migrating from Custom XSLT Build Files in the Slate-Hosted Application

 ▶️ Action Items

 1. For each Custom App Page (special use only) page you identify, recreate that page as a form, making sure to include custom fields you found associated with the page in the Application Editor.
+If you are not sure how to interpret the content in the files you have identified, impersonate a record and model your replacement form after the page as it appears for an applicant.

 2. Once all pages have been migrated to forms, select the file and delete.